rdtclark/daily-pager/README.md

 end
 ```

-You can run this class method like so `Quote.block(["gratitude"], journal)` and it will manually create
+You can run this class method like so in the rails console `Quote.block(["gratitude"], journal)` and it will manually create
 the associations for a given journal.

 `random` above is actually a rails scope that calls `order(Arel::Nodes::NamedFunction.new('RANDOM', []))`.
-Which you can see when you look at the model in more detail [here](app/models/quote.rb).
+You can see this when you look at the model in more detail [here](app/models/quote.rb).
 Retrieving 40 quotes per
-intentions passed.
+intention passed.

+### Avoiding N+1 Database Queries

-Also here you can see the `insert_all` method, which allows a drastic reduction on database queries here by passing
+Also here you can see the `insert_all` method, which allows a drastic reduction on database queries by passing
-a hash of all of associations in one call.
+a hash of all the journal_quotes associations in one query.

 This was refactored from `journal_quotes.create!(journal: journal)` being called for each new association.